UEFA Euro 2008 qualifying Group B

 Standings and results for Group B of the UEFA Euro 2008 qualifying tournament.

 Italy and France secured qualification to the tournament proper on 17 November 2007 following Italy's 2–1 win against Scotland, becoming the fifth and sixth teams in the whole of the qualification stage to do so.

 Standings

 Matches

 Group B fixtures were decided with a random draw conducted on Thursday 9 March 2006, because fixtures could not be agreed between delegates.
-Ukraine were the only side unable to come to consensus with the rest of the group.
+Ukraine was the only side unable to come to a consensus with the rest of the group.